It’s Just a Pill

 The musical score was produced by David Ruttenberg, a GRAMMY® producer who has worked with Peter Gabriel, Stevie Wonder, and Janet Jackson among others.

 The play was directed by Bruce Hostetler, artistic director for the Portland Revels, a theater specializing in programming for children of all ages.
 The cast featured professional actors.

 Spring 2019 Tour

-The initial costs associated with the play’s production, prevention toolkit, and spring 2019 tour were made possible through funding from an NC AHEC Innovation Grant, a SAMHSA Opioid STR Grant, and individual donors.
+The initial costs associated with the play’s production, prevention toolkit, and spring 2019 tour were made possible through funding from an NC AHEC Innovation Grant, a SAMHSA Opioid STR Grant, The Glass Foundation, and individual donors.

 Additional funding is being sought to expand distribution of the play to more schools and communities, particularly underserved rural communities.